yU93r/SteamEmu/post_build/README.release.md

 An example can be found in `steam_settings.EXAMPLE` that works with Killing Floor 2.

-The `items.json` syntax is simple, you **SHOULD** validate your `.json` file before trying to run your game or you won't have any item in your inventory.
+The `items.json` syntax is simple, you **MUST** validate your `.json` file before trying to run your game or you won't have any item in your inventory.
 Just look for "online json validator" on your web brower to valide your file.

 You can use https://steamdb.info/ to list items and attributes they have and put them into your .json, you can also use the command line tool `generate_emu_config`.